-In November, eligible CAFR members will elect five (5) candidates to serve on the Board of Directors for a three-year term (2018-2020).
-Questions about the slate of candidates or the selection process can be directed to Beth Lenz or Cliff Henry, Nominating Committee members Juri Freeman or Mark Hoblitzell.
+In October, eligible CAFR members will elect five (5) candidates to serve on the Board of Directors for a three-year term (2019-2021).
+Questions about the slate of candidates or the vetting process can be directed to Nominating Committee members Juri Freeman or Mark Hoblitzell.

 Meet the Candidates

 Alicia Archibald, Transfer Station General Manager at Bestway Disposal, helps businesses and individuals identify the most effective and affordable means to manage their waste to landfill by providing training to employees and individuals about purchasing, recycling and compost options.
 She also provides outreach to schools and various community organizations (as requested), as well as tours at Bestway’s MRF (material recovery facility).
 She has worked on zero-waste efforts and community building in the Colorado Springs area for 20 years and has worked at Bestway for the past seven years.